Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 In the summer there is of course a lot to do within a few minute’s drive.
 For a short hike with a big reward do the nearby and easy Tunnel Mountain hike.

-Book a stay the Buffalo Mountain Lodge here.
+Check availability and book the Buffalo Mountain Lodge here.

 Our bedroom in Buffalo Mountain Lodge, featuring a wood-burning fireplace and private deck